nestjs/docs.nestjs.com/content/interceptors.md

 #### Execution context

 By extending `ArgumentsHost`, `ExecutionContext` also adds several new helper methods that provide additional details about the current execution process.
-These details can be helpful in building more generic guards that can work across a broad set of controllers, methods, and execution contexts.
+These details can be helpful in building more generic interceptors that can work across a broad set of controllers, methods, and execution contexts.
 Learn more about `ExecutionContext` [here](/fundamentals/execution-context).

 #### Call handler